Stay in touch

 After breast cancer treatment, if you’re 40 or over, you should assume that you can still get pregnant unless you haven’t had a period for at least a year.
 If you’re under 40 you should assume that you can still get pregnant unless you haven’t had a period for two years.
 However, this is a general guide and varies for each person.

-If you’re sexually active with men, you should discuss contraception with your treatment team.
+If you’re sexually active with a chance of becoming pregnant, you should discuss contraception with your treatment team.
 They may refer you to a family planning clinic or your GP, who can advise you on the most appropriate contraception for you.